atheriel/rtrace-proposal/isc-proposal.md

     it is possible to support Windows in this way; we feel we could learn from them and make the same approach work for this project.

+## Priorities

+The authors of this proposal are open to comments from the reviewers on what features ought to be prioritized.

 ## Alternatives

 A new, external sampling profiler is not the only way to achieve live,